0100101101011010/0100101101011010.github.io/resources/uw/biol342.md

 - shine-dalgarno sequence exists in both, but only has an impact on translation (mRNA → protein)
 - codons are only ever in the CDS / ORF
   - eg. cannot call the nucleotides in the SD a codon, because that region is not translated
+  - start codon is included in ORF; stop codon is not included in ORF

 ## Set 2